 HOSPITAL PUMP RENTAL:

-• Pump Rental ∙∙∙ If you really want to build up a good supply, I recommend renting a hospital grade pump for some period of time because it is definitely the best at removing milk.
-Also, if your supply is struggling, this will help.
+• Pump Rental ∙∙∙ If you’re struggling with supply, a hospital-grade pump rental can help you build and maintain milk production.
 You can rent through the hospital, but also through this site (which may be cheaper): http://www.ibrump.com/pages/about-us – I know people who rented one of these and kept it at their office.
 Then, use the free insurance to get one at home.
 If you are working outside the home: It is SO nice having a second pump so you can keep one at the office and not lug it back and forth every day.
 This is definitely a luxury so not always possible – but if it is possible, do it!

 seven: Hands-Free Pump Bra